pgonzaleze/DHW_PAR_Kd/README.md

 2.- Use any 'site_extraction_values*.ipynb' file to extract the desired environmental data for specified sites.
 After running the code, the output is saved in '.h5' format.
 You need the '*.h5' file to run the next step.

-3.- Use the 'df_*-DCW.ipynb' file to compute the metrics. e.g DCW, ColdSpots, etc
+3.- Use the 'df_*-DCW.ipynb' file to compute the metrics. e.g DCW, ColdSpots, etc. The output is a dataframe/table

 4.- Merge all the data-frames and save them as .csv